episource/git-merge-subtree2/README.md

           format: optional - pass to `git log`'s format option when appending a description of the merged history to the commit message; use `--format=` to suppress the history
+       ignore-id: optional - ignore the subproject id when searching their branch's history for subproject commits
+     allow-empty: optional - allow empty commits

 Continue:
     Continue a pull/push operation after merge conflicts have been resolved.